MichaelCumming/presentations/rst2pdf/Telus_VALab_2015-02-27/slides.rst

 --------------------------------------------------

 - VA requires programmers, database experts, designers, analysts, artists, managers, etc.
-- Typically, these cultures are quite different
+- Typically, communities of practice to which VA team members belong may be quite different
 - People need to learn to collaborate within organizations (with minimization of 'silos')

 	`(Heer & Agrawala, 2008)`_